 Northern Rocky Mountain Science Center (NOROCK)

-As part of ongoing efforts required under the Endangered Species Act to monitor the population of grizzly bears in the Yellowstone Ecosystem, the Interagency Grizzly Bear Study Team (IGBST) traps and monitors grizzly bears for research and monitoring purposes.
-Here you will find trapping notifications for the 2016 field season.
+As part of ongoing efforts required under the 2016 Yellowstone Grizzly Bear Conservation Strategy to monitor the population of grizzly bears in the Yellowstone Ecosystem, the Interagency Grizzly Bear Study Team (IGBST) captures and monitors grizzly bears for research and monitoring purposes.
+Here you will find capture notifications for the 2018 field season.

 As wildlife diseases increase globally, an understanding of host-pathogen relationships can elucidate avenues for management and improve conservation efficacy.
 Amphibians are among the most threatened groups of wildlife, and disease is a major factor in global amphibian declines.